blue-sky-r/ASUSddns/asus-ddns/README.md

 As mentioned above the registered name is assigned to the device hardware (MAC/PIN).
 So keep in mind:

-    Whoever knows your MAC address and PIN code controls your ASUSCOMM.COM DNS record - so keep MAC and PIN private
+    Whoever knows your MAC address and PIN code controls your ASUSCOMM.COM DNS record

 Do not relay any security asumption on actual DNS record.
 Always use additional layer of security like certificates, ssh tunnel, VPN, etc. Any moderate hacker can hijack your DNS record in ASUSCOMM.COM domain (even by social engineering